 IBM has snapped up data integration specialist Cast Iron for an undisclosed sum.
-The nine-year-old venture-backed software firm focuses on linking enterprise data and business processes to Software as a Service (SaaS)
+The nine-year-old venture-backed software firm focuses on linking enterprise data and business processes to Software as a Service (SaaS) providers.

 IBM said in a press conference at its IMPACT 2010 event that the move was designed to augment IBM's own in-house application integration capabilities with external service providers, also noting that integration and middleware were crucial to its strategy as cloud computing continues to grow in the enterprise.